alimozdemir/vscode-nuxt-declaration-navigator/README.md

   - This extension will help you find the definition for `$dialog` as well.

 - **Auto-locate server apis:**
-  - By default, nitro gives us a great support for APIs, an intellisense and configuration based on API definition, this extension will help you to locate api file.
+  - By default, Nitro provides excellent support for APIs, including IntelliSense and configuration based on API definitions.
+This extension enhances your development experience by helping you quickly locate and navigate to the corresponding API files.

   - Supported logics
     - `$fetch` and `useFetch` are supported
-    - For custom fetches (created by $fetch.create) see #config
+    - For custom fetches (created by $fetch.create) see [Settings](#settings)
     - Method: `index.{method}.ts`
     - Parameters: `[id].ts`
     - `**` wildcards (e.g. `[...slug].ts`, `[...].ts`)